DiRAC-Training/FM001-Bash-command-line/_episodes/01-connecting.md

 - Connect to a remote HPC system.
 - Understand the importance of keeping SSH keys, and any other credentials, secure.
 - Describe the major benefit of 2-factor authentication.
-keypoints:
-- To connect to a remote HPC system using SSH and a password, run `ssh yourUsername@remote.computer.address`.
-- To connect to a remote HPC system using SSH and an SSH key, run `ssh -i ~/.ssh/key_for_remote_computer yourUsername@remote.computer.address`.
-- Protect your SSH keys by managing them carefully!
-- 2-factor authentication is a way to help ensure a user's identity by requiring two forms of identity evidence.

 ---

 ## Opening a Terminal